ssddanbrown/Open-Source-Confusion-Cases/readme.md

 Many will see this as pedantic gate-keeping, which it may be from a certain perspective, but I see this as protecting & advocating for the wonderful ideal that is Open Source.

-**Note:** Please don't harass or be negative to the people & groups in this list, or their communities.
-This is meant as a peaceful process only, any intent to be harmful is strongly out of order and counter-intuitive to a productive discussion.

 </details>

 <details>